rafaelalmeidatk/discord-react-clone/README.md

 This project is a front-end replication of Discord's app made with React.
 This is not a full replication so I added the most used parts of the app.

-The main objective of this project was to learn `styled-components` and hooks so this is the only library utilized (aside from `normalize.css`).
+The main objective of this project was to learn React hooks and `styled-components` (so aside from normalize.css, this is the only library utilized).

 Some observations:
 * The styled scrollbars only work on webkit-based browsers